 Best substitute for cotija cheese

 The best fresh cotija cheese substitute?
 Feta cheese.
 Feta has a similar crumbly texture and salty flavor to cotija cheese, and is usually easier to find at the store.
-This substitute is pretty widely accepted in the culinary world: though of course if you can find cotija, it has a unique flavor that’s worth waiting for.
+Of course if you can find cotija, it has a unique flavor that’s worth seeking out.

 3. Goat cheese crumbles.

 The next best substitute for the fresh stuff?
 Goat cheese crumbles.
 Make sure to look for the goat cheese crumbles that have a firm texture similar to feta cheese, not a soft goat cheese log (chevre).

 Looking for a substitute for aged cotija cheese?
 The aged version has a stronger flavor, similar to a Parmesan cheese.
 But the cheeses above are more suited to substituting in Mexican-style recipes.
 Parmesan cheese has a more Italian vibe.
 But you could use it in a pinch, especially with elote.